kaya-baran/Live-Object-Tracking-with-MIPI-Camera-on-Jetson-Nano-OpenCv-Python-/README.md

 # ObjectTracker

-ObjectTracker is a Python library for dealing with tracking objects on live frames and enables features that you can select and track any object any time.
+ObjectTracker is a Python library for dealing with tracking objects on live frames(MIPI Camera) and enables features that you can select and track any object any time.

 ## Libraries and Installation